What is it about humans that can make being in a relationship so hard? Is it just communication, or is there something

 I used to think that in order to have quality relationships, I needed to change the people in my life.
 That somehow they were the source of dissatisfaction.
 As I’ve matured spiritually and emotionally, I now realize that isn’t true.
 My biggest breakthrough in improving the quality of my relationships wasn’t changing the people around me, but instead looking for how I could change.

 And from that place of being willing to change ME first, I stumbled upon a powerful principle—Assume Positive Intent.
 What it means is that no matter what the other person says or does, rather than immediately judging them, I instead assume positive intent.
 I assume they meant well or were doing their best.

-Assuming Positive Intent means always starting from the idea that a person meant well or were doing their best, no matter what they say or do.
+Assuming Positive Intent means always starting from the idea that a person meant well or was doing their best, no matter what they say or do.

 As a child you may have been taught to distrust, as I was.
 The dialogue and events of today’s society is sounding very familiar to what I used to hear from adults in my young life.
 “The government is out to get you,” “Big business is bad,” “The police are corrupt,” “Life is hard,” and “Rich people are evil.”